next project

 Style guide includes colors and typography to be used on website and physical goods

-Website and UX how customers order Posta kits and interact with the brand
+Website and UX how customers order POSTA kits and interact with the brand

 Physical goods design includes the mailer patterning and recipe cards

-The Posta website is where customers order kits and view recipes.
+The POSTA website is where customers order kits and view recipes.
 Core pages include:

-Landing page explains how Posta works and directs users to order their first kit
+Landing page explains how POSTA works and directs users to order their first kit

 Onboarding quiz optional quiz that gives recipe recommendations based on needs and preferences